nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AgentAssist shows a list of persons
+2. AgentAssist shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. AgentAssist deletes the person
+4. AgentAssist deletes the person.

     Use case ends.